bxparks/AceTime/DEVELOPER.md

   should be a sibling to the `AceTime` repo:
     * `$ cd ../date`
     * `$ git pull`
-* Update the zonedb files for AceTimePython (needed by AcetzBasicTest and AcetzExtendedTest):
+* Update the zonedb files for acetimepy (needed by AcetzBasicTest and AcetzExtendedTest):
-    * `$ cd AceTimePython/src/acetime/zonedb`
+    * `$ cd acetimepy/src/acetime/zonedb`
     * Update the `TZ_VERSION` variable in `Makefile`.
     * `$ make`
-* Verify that `AceTimeValidation` passes (which compares AceTime with AceTimePython and the Hinnant `date` library):
+* Verify that `AceTimeValidation` passes (which compares AceTime with acetimepy and the Hinnant `date` library):
     * `$ cd ../AceTimeValidation`
     * Update the `TZ_VERSION` variable in the following files:
         * `tests/AcetzBasicTest/Makefile`